jrthekidRSS/volantes-cursors/README.md

 # Moved to https://codeberg.org/LDprg/volantes-cursors
-# Not closed so the pr to the original might get merged
+# Not archived so the PR to the original might get merged

 # Volantes Cursors